vwgert/vwgert.github.io/07_advancedcommands/01_course.md

     I             like      to                  $action
 ```

 The `third option` is to escape every space.
-Don't use this mechanism within the value of a variable because it won't work.
+Don't use this mechanism.
+Use quotes instead!
 ```bash
 student@linux-ess:~$ action='play       games'
 student@linux-ess:~$ echo \ \  I \ \ \ \ \ \ \ like \ \ to \ \ \ \ \ \ \ \ \ \ \ \ \ \ $action